Chemical Kinetics Class 12 Notes

 Half Life of A Reaction

 The half-life of a reaction is the time it takes for the concentration of a reactant to drop to half of its initial concentration.
 It is represented as t1/2.
 It is clear that t1/2 for a zero-order reaction is directly proportional to the initial concentrations of the reactants and inversely proportional to the rate constant.
 For a zero-order reaction, t1/2 is directly proportional to R0.
 For the first-order reaction, t1/2 is independent of R0.
-As per Chemical kinetics Class 12 notes, For the zero-orde reaction, half time o]can be found out by using the following equation:
+For the zero-orde reaction, half time o]can be found out by using the following equation:

 For the first-order reaction, the formula for finding half time of reaction is as follows